ctavolazzi/code-conductor/README.md

 # With specific details
 code-conductor work_effort --title "New Feature" --priority high

-# Using the enhanced work effort creator
+# Using the work effort creator (quick shorthand)
-cc-worke -i
+cc-work-e -i

+# Create in current directory explicitly
+cc-work-e --current-dir

+# Create in package directory explicitly
+cc-work-e --package-dir

 # With AI content generation (requires Ollama)
-cc-worke --use-ai --description "Implement authentication system" --model phi3
+cc-work-e --use-ai --description "Implement authentication system" --model phi3
 ```

+Note:
-Note: AI content generation is OFF by default.
+- AI content generation is OFF by default.
 Use the `--use-ai` flag to enable it.
+- `cc-work-e` creates work efforts in the current directory by default when using no parameters.
+- Use `--current-dir` or `--package-dir` to explicitly specify where to create work efforts.

 ## Changelog